This is a summary review of Getting Things Done containing key details about the book.

 Chapter Eleven - The Power of Capturing Habit

 Chapter Twelve - The Power of the Next-Action Decision

 Chapter Thirteen - The Power of Outcome Focusing

 Chapter Fourteen - GTD and Cognitive Science

 Chapter Fifteen - The Path of GTD Mastery

-What are good quotes from Getting Things Done?
+What are some top quotes from Getting Things Done?